bnb-chain/BEPs/BEP18.md

 There are two ways to take snapshots from a fullnode: automatically or manually.
 Snapshots will be put under `$HOME/data/snapshot/<height>`.
 All types involved in the snapshot are encoded by go-amino and compressed by snappy.
 More details will be explained later.

 1. To make fullnode automatically take snapshots, just make sure `state_sync_reactor` in `$HOME/config.toml` is set to true.
-2. To manually take snapshots, stop the node if it is running, then run `./bnbchaind snapshot --home <home> --height <syncable_height>`, the `<syncable_height>` can be found from standard output (instead of default bnc.log) of bnbchaind process.
+2. To manually take snapshots, stop the node if it is running, then run `./bnbchaind snapshot --home <home> --height <height>`.

 If the snapshot taking procedure is interrupted, the node will be still in good status, but it cannot provide the interrupted height for other peers.